rrichc/rrichc/README.md

 I am in my 4th year as a student in the Bachelor of Computer Science second-degree program at the University of British Columbia.
 I graduated with a Bachelor of Commerce in Accounting from the University of Alberta, where I went on to work in public accounting for 2 years.
 Since then I've decided to pursue my interest in software development by undertaking this after-degree program!

-My interests primarily lie in mobile and enterprise app development, however I am open to all new experiences!

 ### Languages and Frameworks
 - Swift, JavaScript & TypeScript, Python, SQL, Java, Go, Dart, C++
 - Node.js/Express, React, Flask, Firebase, Flutter, Scikit-learn